icpc/ccs-specs/World_Finals_CCS_Requirements.md

 CCS MUST also follow the following steps:

 7. The *rank* of a team is then determined as follows:
-   1. For teams in positions up to and including 12+B, the rank equals the position (B is provided when
+   1. For teams in positions up to and including 12, the rank equals the position.
-      [finalizing the contest](#finalizing-the-contest); the default value is 0).
    2. Teams that solved fewer problems than the median team are not ranked at all.
    3. For the remaining teams, the rank is determined by sorting the teams by number of problems solved (descending).
 8. The *awards* of a team are:
    1. `gold-medal` if rank is 1 through 4.
    2. `silver-medal` if rank is 5 through 8.
-   3. `bronze-medal` if rank is 9 through 12+B.
+   3. `bronze-medal` if rank is 9 through 12.
-   4. `rank-<rank>` if rank is not 1 through 12+B but the team is ranked.
+   4. `rank-<rank>` if rank is not 1 through 12 but the team is ranked.
-   5. `highest-honors` if the team is ranked and the number of problems solved is at least as high as the team ranked 12+B.
+   5. `highest-honors` if the team is ranked and the number of problems solved is at least as high as the team ranked 12.
-   6. `high-honors` if the team is ranked and the number of problems solved is exactly one less than the team ranked 12+B.
+   6. `high-honors` if the team is ranked and the number of problems solved is exactly one less than the team ranked 12.
-   7. `honors` if the team is ranked and the number of problems solved is at least two less than the team ranked 12+B.
+   7. `honors` if the team is ranked and the number of problems solved is at least two less than the team ranked 12.
    8. `honorable-mention` if the team is not ranked.

 ### Scoreboard